Emergency contraception is to prevent pregnancy after unprotected sex.

 You can get advice and access emergency oral contraception (most commonly known as the morning after pill) from:

 Two pills are available.
 We can advise as to which is the most appropriate pill for you, based on your individual circumstances.
-Contact us for a same / next day telephone consultation.
+Contact us as soon as possible for a telephone appointment.

 Emergency coil